 Emily joined CCIC in September 2017 as Communications and Development Coordinator after graduating from the University of Denver with B.A.s in Strategic Communication and Socio-Legal Studies.
-Through her work as a marketing and public relations intern at a local Denver retailer, she developed a keen understanding for the importance of interesting and impactful messaging.
-Working also as a nanny in college, she developed a passion for creating environments in which children can thrive.
-With her dedication to public policy, public health, social justice and purposeful communication, she hopes to foster community engagement and awareness for the safety and efficacy of vaccines through science-based, pro-vaccine messaging.
+Through her work as a marketing and public relations intern at a Denver ecommerce company, she developed a keen understanding for the importance of interesting and impactful messaging.
+Working also as a nanny throughout college, she developed a passion for creating environments in which children can thrive.
+With her dedication to public policy, public health, social justice and purposeful communication, she works to foster community engagement and awareness for the safety and efficacy of vaccines through science-based, pro-vaccine messaging.
 In her free time, you can find Emily travelling, spending time with family and friends and finding new, delicious spots to eat around Denver.

 Favorite Movie/Book: The Breakfast Club (movie) / The Glass Castle and the Harry Potter series (books)

 Personal Hero: My mom, as she is the most selfless, kind and strong person I know.

 Hometown Fun Fact: NASA astronaut Scott Carpenter, the fourth American astronaut to go into space, grew up in Boulder, CO and went to the Univeristy of Colorado.
-A local park named after him features a rocket-shaped climbing structure with a slide jetting out the side of it.
-I have fond memories of playing at Scott Carpenter Park as a child.
+A local park and pool named after him features a rocket-shaped climbing structure with a slide jetting out the side of it.

 Favorite Thing to do in Colorado: A hike at Chautauqua Park in Boulder followed by brunch at Snooze AM Eatery.